Using Cruit Mastering the Interview

 Mind

-Set a very small goal: "I will finish exactly five cards before the school bell rings or the traffic moves."
+Set a small goal: "I will finish exactly five cards before the school bell rings or the traffic moves."

 Tech